merkle-open/terrific-micro/README.md

 <img align="right" src="https://raw.githubusercontent.com/namics/terrific-micro/master/assets/img/icon/terrific-micro.png">

 Terrific Micro is a PHP application for simple and complex frontend development with a tiny footprint.
-It provides a proven but flexible structure to develop your frontend code.
+It provides a proven but flexible structure to develop your frontend code, even in a large team.
-To unleash the beast and all its power we recommend you read more about the Terrific concept on [terrifically.org](http://terrifically.org) first.
+Keep track of your code with a modularized frontend.
+This app and the suggested [`terrific` concept](http://terrifically.org) could help.
+Terrific Micro is simple, fast and flexible.
+Use this app for all your frontend work, but it's not intended to use in production environment.

 ## Table of contents